rundeck/rundeck/docs/en/plugins-user-guide/ssh-plugins.md

 2. **Project level**: `project.ssh-keypath` property in `project.properties`.
 Applies to any project node by default.
 3. **Rundeck level**: `framework.ssh-keypath` property in `framework.properties`.
 Applies to all projects by default.

-If you private key is encrypted with a passphrase, then you can use a "Secure Option" to prompt the user to enter the passphrase when executing on the Node.
+If you private key is encrypted with a passphrase, then you can use a "Secure Remote Authentication Option" to prompt the user to enter the passphrase when executing on the Node.
 See below.

 You can embed context property references within the keypath such as `${job.project}`.
 See [Context Variables][].